29jm/Chloggr/README.md

 * Create different class for enemies, play and target, inheriting from Square
 * Add onDead() and onTarget() method to replace hacks here and there
 * Proper vector class for player movement

+* Make menu for pause in game.html
+* Add Cookies
+* Add highScore and Death number on Main Menu
+* Add page for settings